The CIA of Blended Learning

 Digital Curriculum

 Digital curriculum typically comes in the form of software or open education resources (OER).
-It is a rare situation when a teacher can actually create their own digital curriculum that has all the components of an effective lesson from an opening hook, review of previous knowledge, delivery of new content, real-world application, a summative close and tasks for students to demonstrate understanding (e.g. assignments and assessments).
-Typically a teacher gathers pre-made resources from others such as publishers to ‘deliver’ lesson, rarely are they actually ‘developing’ lessons from scratch.
-Teacher are good at curating OER materials, but this takes time.
-Teachers that have ‘flipped’ their classroom by creating video lessons will tell you that digital content development is time consuming, and most schools only provide a very small preparation period for teacher planning (not developing).
-Thus the need for high quality software or applications that can aid in the delivery of digital content is needed.
+It is a rare situation when a teacher can create their own digital curriculum that has all the components of an effective lesson, from an opening hook, review of previous knowledge, delivery of new content, real-world application, and a summative close. along with tasks for students to demonstrate understanding (e.g., assignments and assessments).
+Typically, a teacher gathers pre-made resources from others, via the web or from publishers, to ‘deliver’ lessons; rarely are they actually ‘developing’ lessons from scratch.
+Teachers are good at curating OER materials, which takes time.
+The handful of teachers who have ‘flipped’ their classroom by creating video lessons will tell you that digital content development is time-consuming, and most schools only provide a very small preparation period for teacher planning (not developing).
+Thus, high-quality software and applications that can aid in the delivery of digital content are needed.

 Digital curriculum can be thought of as a teacher’s aide with significant advantages: